leepl37/leepl37.github.io/src/rust_book/15_smart_pointers.md

 ```
 * destructor is the general programming term for a function that cleans up an instance.
-* it causes double free error. rust would still automatically call drop on the value at the end of main.
+* it causes double free error. rust would still automatically call drop on the value at the end of main or scope.

 ```rs